BASC Shotgun Safe Shot provides those that take it with a chance to demonstrate a confident and safe use of shotguns in a field based situation.

 For example – one of the principal causes of accidental shootings is the failure to get over gates and fences safely.
 But how should you do it safely, especially if you are on your own?
 This is one of the key practical elements in the Safe Shot award.

-There are 2 ways to be awarded BASC Safe Shot:
+There are two ways to be awarded BASC Safe Shot:

 - Visit one of the many game fairs around the country where BASC has a presence on the shooting line (you can find details of these events on the diary page of this site).
 Safe Shot takes about 20 minutes and costs only £20 – please confirm availability before attending to avoid disappointment.